The second of two posts on information submitted as evidence to consistory courts

 ““… in the light of In re Bentley Emmanuel Church, Bentley it will be seen that, because Miss Lyrae [the party opponent] did not call expert evidence, her basic case – that a faculty should not issue because of the risk to health – was doomed to failure.
 This is because once it has been established that the installation will be operated in accordance with the ICNIRP guidelines, the basis for refusing a faculty without the benefit of expert evidence to support that refusal does not arise.
 It is clear in this case that the installation will be so operated”.

 Some of those objecting to telecommunications installations in churches state that they are hypersensitive to electro-magnetic fields, i.e. “electro-hypersensitive”.
 However, this is a condition which is not recognized by mainstream medicine and tends to be self-reported; it is therefore difficult for party opponents to produce evidence acceptable to the courts, or indeed expert witnesses as in Re St James Kidbrooke.
-In Re All Saints Sharrington Norwich Cons Ct, Ruth Arlow Ch., the objections focused on the health risks to a specific person: here the evidential value of a letter from the consultant neurologist was “very limited”, principally because it was so heavily edited and “at no point in either of the medical reports is any diagnosis provided or any medical opinion expressed which evidences any link between the complainant’s symptoms and the type and strength of electromagnetic radiation produced by WiFi masts”, [See footnote to See footnote to the post Wi-Fi in churches – evidence, system security and commercial considerations]
+In Re All Saints Sharrington Norwich Cons Ct, Ruth Arlow Ch., the objections focused on the health risks to a specific person: here the evidential value of a letter from the consultant neurologist was “very limited”, principally because it was so heavily edited and “at no point in either of the medical reports is any diagnosis provided or any medical opinion expressed which evidences any link between the complainant’s symptoms and the type and strength of electromagnetic radiation produced by WiFi masts”, [See footnote to the post Wi-Fi in churches – evidence, system security and commercial considerations]

 Public petitions and supporting evidence